Postgraduate Fee Information

 Eligible postgraduate students have the option to apply for a HELP loan prior to the census date.
 You will need to refer to the Commonwealth Supported Students webpage for all your fee information.

-Fees are charged per subejct according to the Western Sydney University approved fees schedule, and vary across awards and subjects.
+Fees are charged per subject according to the Western Sydney University approved fees schedule and vary across awards and subjects.
 The fee schedule is revised each calendar year, and therefore fees may increase annually.
-The domestic postgraduate fee schedule can be downloaded below as an Excel document.

 Please note that tuition fees do not include any other expenses associated with university study such as books, equipment, accommodation and living expenses